ponylang/ponylang-website/content/blog/last-week-in-pony-102223.md

 ## Items of Note

-### XCode 15 Testing Help Needed
+### Xcode 15 Testing Help Needed

-A few weeks back, [an issue](https://github.com/ponylang/ponyc/issues/4454) with linking Pony programs with XCode 15 was reported by a MacOS user.
+A few weeks back, [an issue](https://github.com/ponylang/ponyc/issues/4454) with linking Pony programs with Xcode 15 was reported by a MacOS user.

-We have a fix that needs testing but haven't been able to get the assistance of anyone with XCode 15 installed.
+We have a fix that needs testing but haven't been able to get the assistance of anyone with Xcode 15 installed.
 If you can help, please contact us on Zulip or [visit the issue](https://github.com/ponylang/ponyc/issues/4454).

 ### Pony Development Sync